mayamathur/qualtrics_mousetracker/README.md

 2. In Qualtrics, click on the "JS" (Javascript) icon in the training block.
 Edit the parameters `howManyPracticesImages` and `howManyRealImages` to match the number of stimuli you have in the training block and the main ("Categorize faces") block.
 If desired, edit the other timing parameters (described in [Mathur & Reichling (in press)](https://osf.io/ymxau)).

 3. Collect data as usual through Qualtrics.
-We highly recommend that you collect pilot data on yourself and "analyze" it as below before collecting real data; this will help ensure that your survey is set up correctly.
+We highly recommend that you collect pilot data on yourself and "analyze" it as below before collecting real data; this will help ensure that your survey is set up correctly especially if you made any changes to the survey designs.

 4. Download the raw Qualtrics dataset.
 Run [the data prep R script](https://osf.io/xb8cq/) to check for subjects who should probably be excluded, to parse the coordinate data, and to return the dataset in an analysis-friendly long format (1 row per trial).